oigbutcherjr-boop/SPT-TraderGen/Roadmap.md

 - Objective dependencies (complete objective B after objective A)

 ## Raid-Specific Objectives
-- Kill X enemies in a single raid (DONE - use "One Session Only" checkbox)
+- Kill X enemies in a single raid (TESTING)
-- Progress that resets if raid conditions are not met (DONE - use "One Session Only" checkbox)
+- Progress that resets if raid conditions are not met (TESTING)

 ## Trader Additions/Changes
 - Ability to add and modify advanced items (custom weapon builds etc.)